 It is extremely rewarding to know that the church is moving in unity towards the vision that the pastor has for the church.
 One of the ways that vision is communicated to the church family is through the annual budget.
 When members contribute generously to the work of the kingdom, it is a sign of support for the pastoral vision for the church.
 During Pastor Appreciation month, give, not to the pastor himself, but to the church.
 October is a good month to evaluate your current giving habits.
 Look back and see if you missed some weeks and use October to “catch up” with what you thought you would give this year.

 The fourth way you can appreciate your pastor this month is by praying for him.
 Pray for the ministerial staff members that directly influence your family’s involvement in the church.
-If you have children or students, pray with them and teach them to pray for Daniel and Ethan.
-If you are involved in the worship ministry, pray for Skylar.
+If you have children or students, pray with them and teach them to pray for Daniel and JonSeth.
+If you are involved in the worship ministry, pray for Skylar and David.
 While you are at it, pray for me.
 Pray that we would hear encouragement that far outweighs criticism.
 Pray that attendance, service, and giving would increase in such a way this month that it will be obvious that the church appreciates all that we seek to do for the glory of the kingdom.